process-analytics/bpmn-visualization-examples/examples/overlays/add-remove/README.md

 ## ♻️ Usage

-First create a `bpmnVisualization` instance prior being able to add default overlays and remove all overlays to BPMN elements.
+First, create a `BpmnVisualization` instance (named `bpmnVisualization`) prior being able to add default overlays and remove all overlays to BPMN elements.

 ### Add one default overlay